Strong approximation and central limit theorems for multiscale stochastic gene networks: Central limit theorem

 Let us note that $U$ can also be represented as a combination of independent Brownian motions with random clocks

 Now, under the boundedness assumption \ref{ass:EZPZbound}, we can prove the convergence of the fluctuation process $V^N$.

 \begin{theorem} Let us assume that $(V^N_0)_{N\geq 1}$ is bounded in $\L^1$ and converges in distribution to $V_0$.
-Then, under Assumptions \ref{ass:EZPZbound}, $(V^N)_{N\geq 1}$ converges in distribution, for the Skorokhod topology on $\DD([0,T])$, to the law of $V$, the solution to the SDE
+Then, under Assumptions \ref{ass:EZPZbound}, $(V^N)_{N\geq 1}$ converges in distribution, for the uniform topology on $\DD([0,T])$, to the law of $V$, the solution to the SDE

 \end{theorem}

 \begin{proof} Firstly we show that the sequence $(V^N)_N$ is tight.
 Indeed, from Theorem \ref{prop:LGN}, $(V^N)_N$ is bounded in $\L^1$ and so, from Markov's inequality, it satisfies the boundedness condition $(i)$ of Aldous' criterion.
 Moreover, let $\tau$ and $\delta$ be two stopping times such that $\tau+\delta\leq t$, we have